-Prior to joining the Academy, Robert was contracted on a short-term basis by Roots Elementary in NE Park Hill to ensure proper execution of school operations during school’s search for permanent Manager of School Operations.
-Robert also recently graduated from CodeCraft, a 10-week boot camp on designing and building websites using MEAN stack technologies.
-In addition, he directed the Innovation Lab in NE Park Hill for Mi Casa Resource Center as both a manager and business consultant.
-He also directed operations and human capital services for the U.S. Agency for International Development’s (USAID) Afghanistan team in Washington D.C.
-Robert also served almost four years with the Peace Corps in Paraguay as a small business development advisor and program coordinator, and later returned to the country as a technical trainer for municipal services development.
-Robert holds a bachelor’s degree in business administration and procurement from the University of San Diego and is an amateur photographer.
+Prior to joining the Academy, Robert worked as a small business consultant and contractor for Denver-based organizations.
+He recently graduated from CodeCraft, a 10-week boot camp on designing and building websites using MEAN stack technologies. to boost his software and coding background.
+Before moving to Denver, he worked in Washington D.C. to direct operations, contracting, and human capital services for the U.S. Agency for International Development’s (USAID) Afghanistan team.
+Robert also served four years with the Peace Corps in Paraguay, S.A. (where he met his future wife, Bonnie) as a small business development advisor and program coordinator.
+Robert holds a bachelor’s degree in business administration and procurement from the University of San Diego and is an amateur photographer and guitar player.

 Marlon Daniels, Recruiter/Career Coach

 Benjamin Wind, Grant Writer